 This type of sleeping bag, as the name suggests, uses a non-tapered, right-angled design with a full or half-length zip on one or both sides.
 The main benefit to this design is that it allows you to shift around freely inside, much as you would under your quilt or duvet back home.
 This makes it less restrictive and less conducive to claustrophobia than other styles of bag, and usually a more comfortable option for both tossers and turners, and side-sleepers.

-Given the above, this style of bag is a good bet for warm-weather car campers and those who tend to wriggle around a lot while catching their z’s, but not ideal for cooler conditions or gram-counting campers who anticipate putting in plenty of miles on the trail before pitching their tent.
+Given the above, this style of bag is a good bet for warm-weather car campers and those who tend to wriggle around a lot while catching their z’s, but not ideal for cooler conditions or gram-counting campers who anticipate putting in plenty of miles on the trail before pitching their lightweight one-person tent.

 Semi-rectangular sleeping bags